Homotopy in Exact Categories: Cotorsion Pairs

 \begin{example} Recall the projective cotorsion pair $(\textbf{Proj}(\mathpzc{E}),\textbf{Ob}(\mathpzc{E}))$.
 Suppose that the category $\mathpzc{E}$ is projectively generated, with $\mathcal{P}$ a generating set of projectives.
 We claim that in this case the projective cotorsion pair is small.
 Indeed by assumption $\textbf{Proj}(\mathpzc{E})$ contains a set of generators $\mathcal{P}$.
 This set trivially cogenerates the cotorsion pair as well.
 The third condition is also trivial. \end{example}

 We now come to the connection between cofibrantly small model structures and cotorsion pairs.
-The proof of the following is a straightforward modification of \cite{Hovey} Lemma 6.7.
+The proof of the following is a straightforward modification of \cite{hovey} Lemma 6.7 and Proposition 5.4 in \cite{gillespie2016derived}.

-\begin{lem} Let $\mathpzc{E}$ be an exact category together with a compatible weak factorisation system $(\mathcal{L},\mathcal{R})$ with corresponding cotorsion pair $(\mathfrak{L},\mathfrak{R})$.
-If the cotorsion pair is small, then this weak factorisation system is cofibrantly small.
-If in addition the generating morphisms have tiny domain, the weak factorisation system is cellular. \end{lem}
+\begin{lem} Let $\mathpzc{E}$ be a weakly idempotent complete exact category together with a compatible weak factorisation system $(\mathcal{L},\mathcal{R})$ with corresponding cotorsion pair $(\mathfrak{L},\mathfrak{R})$.
+If the cotorsion pair is small with generating morphisms $I=\{0\rightarrow U_{i}\}\cup\{i_{G}\}$, then this weak factorisation system is cofibrantly small.
+If in addition the generating morphisms have $cell(I)$-presented domain, the weak factorisation system is cofibrantly generated. \end{lem}